Your cart is empty

 The taste of toasted rice is retained throughout the tasting, which simply makes you want to eat it in the morning with a bowl of cereal for a delicious return to childhood.

-For an ode to Japan, Genmaïcha green tea can be consumed during a meal of sushi, its roasted and vegetal notes perfectly match with fish, nori seaweed and, of course, rice.
+For an ode to Japan, Genmaïcha green tea can be consumed during a sushi meal, its roasted and vegetal notes perfectly match with fish, nori seaweed and, of course, rice.

 100g = 50 cups of this exceptional tea